elaini-carlete/dating-request/README.md

 - Interaction with buttons
 - Change light theme to dark theme

-## reason to carry out this project
+## Reason to carry out this project
-- Train react
 - Understand how to switch from light theme to dark theme in React
 - Learn to move the "no" button away from the mouse click
 - Make text appear when clicking a button